Philip1806/blublog/README.md

 - Auto generate sitemap (RSS).
 - Custom html in header, footer and posts comments.
 - Post types: Post, Video and custom.
+- You can select posts to be recommended and for a slider.
+Default theme do not take advantage of this for now.
+- "On this topic" - Select a tag to show other post from the same topic.

 2. Comments (CRUD)
 - Anti-spam modul.
 - Support nesting (can have replies to replies).
 - Author comments have "Author" title.
+- Basic search for comments by username, part of the comment or IP address.

 3. Categories (CRUD)
 - Background image.